 “Lawful Reasons” For Processing Your Personal Data

 The “General Data Protection Regulation” (GDPR) is the primary piece of legislation defining your rights over our processing of your personal information.
-The GDPR requires us to declare which of six “lawful reasons” we are relying on when we are processing your personal data: we operate on the basis of “consent” when sending newsletters (you won’t get sent a newsletter unless you have explicitly opted in to receive one) and we operate on the basis of “legitimate interest” when communicating with you in other ways (e.g. when responding to your enquiry).
+The GDPR together with evolving legislation requires us to declare which of six “lawful reasons” we are relying on when we are processing your personal data: we operate on the basis of “consent” when sending newsletters (you won’t get sent a newsletter unless you have explicitly opted in to receive one) and we operate on the basis of “legitimate interest” when communicating with you in other ways (e.g. when responding to your enquiry).

 committed or alleged to have been committed or the disposal of those proceedings, including sentencing).